Joe2308/hooplife-ms4/README.md

 1. The header also contains the company logo which has a return to home link.

 Account holders will gain additonal access to:
-1. My Profile - (profile page to show all of user's orders and delivery details)
+1. My Profile - (profile page to show all of the users orders and delivery details)
 1. Add reviews - (form to allow user to add reviews)
 1. Wishlist - Add and remove items from a wishlist page
 1. Log Out